Knoydart Colours

 Knoydart Colours retreat is designed to be as accessible as possible.

-• The retreat is open to all regardless of gender, age and previous experience.
+The retreat is open to all regardless of gender, age and previous experience.

 We work hard to create an inclusive atmosphere where everyone can feel at ease and participate on their own terms.
 We believe that the most valuable experience is one that you feel an active participant within, able to shape your own journey.
 You will never be made to do anything that you do not resonate with.

-• There is no requirement to own camping equipment or have access to a car.
+There is no requirement to own camping equipment or have access to a car.

-Knoydart can be reached by public transport and we provide all the technical kit, food, navigational and camp-craft skills.
+Knoydart can be reached by public transport and we provide all the technical kit, food, and navigational skills.
 This removes the requirement for you to own expensive equipment and provides a supported environment in which to learn regardless of previous experience.
 Enabling you to come together with other like minded people to spend time walking, living, learning and connecting in remote and beautiful Highland settings.

 What is provided for you?